Rough volatility, path-dependent PDEs and weak rates of convergence: Introduction

 to the original rough volatility model, where $X$ represents the log-price,

-Here, $x_0\in\RR$, $B$ and $W$ are correlated Brownian motions with the natural filtration~$(\Ff_t)_{t\in[0,T]}$, and $V$ is a Gaussian (Volterra) process with known covariance function, which can therefore be exactly sampled at discrete-time points by Cholesky decomposition.
-Anyhow, the pivotal parameter is~$H$, which controls the H\"older regularity of~$V$.
+Here, $x_0\in\RR$, $B$ and $W$ are correlated Brownian motions with the natural filtration~$(\Ff_t)_{t\in\TT}$, and $V$ is a Gaussian (Volterra) process with known covariance function, which can therefore be exactly sampled at discrete-time points by Cholesky decomposition.
+The pivotal parameter is~$H$, which controls the H\"older regularity of~$V$.
 When~$H=\half$, one recovers the well-known Markov and semimartingale theories.
 The singular case~$H\in(0,\half)$, supported by empirical data under both historical and pricing measures~\cite{BFG16, bolko2022gmm, dupret2022impact, gatheral2018volatility, han2021hurst, romer2022empirical, wu2022rough}, is precisely where both theoretical and numerical analyses go haywire.
 While~$X$ remains a semimartingale, $V$ fails to be so, and an application of Itô's formula with~$\psi$ Lipschitz continuous shows that

 namely that the \emph{strong rate of convergence} is of order~$H$.
-When~$H$ is close to zero, as is generally agreed upon in the community, a practical implementation would not converge in a reasonable amount of time (dividing the error by~$2$ implies multiplying~$N$ by~$2^{1/H}$).
-This shortcoming is confirmed by the lower bound of~\cite{neuenkirch2016order}, and in the more general framework of Stochastic Volterra Equations (SVEs) by~\cite{li2022numerical,richard2021discrete} (rate~$H$ and~$2H$ for Euler and Milstein schemes respectively) and \cite{alfonsi2021approximation} (rate~$4H/3$ with a multifactor approximation).
+When~$H$ is close to zero, as is generally agreed upon in the community, a practical implementation would not converge in a reasonable amount of time (dividing the error by~$2$ requires multiplying~$N$ by~$2^{1/H}$).
+This shortcoming is confirmed by the lower bound of~\cite[Theorem 2]{neuenkirch2016order}, and in the more general framework of Stochastic Volterra Equations (SVEs) by~\cite[Theorems~2.3 and~2.4]{li2022numerical}, \cite[Theorems~2.2 and~2.4]{richard2021discrete} (rate~$H$ and~$2H$ for Euler and Milstein schemes respectively) and \cite[Corollary~3.1]{alfonsi2021approximation} (rate~$4H/3$ with a multifactor approximation).
+A more precise analysis was undertaken in~\cite[Theorem~2.1]{fukasawa2023limit} and~\cite[Theorems~2.1 and~2.2]{nualart2023error}, which provide a Central Limit Theorem for the asymptotic error between an SVE and its Euler discretisation.
+The rescaling is the strong error rate~$N^H$.